sktime/mentoring/internships/projects_2026.md

 Mentors: geetu040, fkiraly, RecreationalMath

-Expected size of project:  350 based on choice of model from the wishlist in the linked issue above.
+Expected size of project:  350 hours

 Difficulty: moderate to hard depending on the choice of models.